ljsinclair/featurebase-docs/_includes/sql-guide/datatype-set-setq-summary.md

+In a typical database, each field -- the intersection of row and column -- contains an individual value.

-Data mapped to `SET` and `SETQ` data types are:
+FeatureBase `SET` and `SETQ` data types are designed to contain an array of comma-separated values within each field.
-* identified by a single unique value
-* imported as comma-separated values
-* to a single column and row

-This method:
+This means:
-* overcomes the need to normalize data into separate tables
+* data does not need to be normalized into separate tables, and
-* reduces the number of rows imported

-The data can be queried individually or as a range of values.
+* import/ingest actions are faster because there are less rows to import.